Create high quality UGC - Try Showcase for free

 From my experience, here is the optimal ad format:

-With the metrics above, you could create a geo-specific female audience with an age range of 18-24.
+With these metrics, you could create a geo-specific female audience with an age range of 18-24.

 Make it fun for your creators to be part of your ambassador program.

 Pay a fixed sum each month, share exclusive offers, make them part of your product decisions, and give the brand swag they need to rock across their social media.

 Proper equipment will incentivize your network to share their belonging to your brand.